home

-Simpson's 1/3 Rule Numerical Integration is used to estimate the value of a definite integral.
+Simpson's 1/3 Rule is used to estimate the value of a definite integral.
+It is a method for numerical integration.
 It works by creating an even number of intervals and fitting a parabola in each pair of intervals.
 Simpson's rule provides the exact result for a quadratic function or parabola.

 Where 'x' is an equation 'a' refers Upper Limit and 'b' refers Lower Limit.